open-feature/dart-server-sdk/README.md

 This can be a new repository or included in [the existing contrib repository](https://github.com/open-feature/dart-server-sdk-contrib) available under the OpenFeature organization.
 You’ll then need to write the provider by implementing the `FeatureProvider` interface exported by the OpenFeature SDK.

 > Built a new provider?
 [Let us know](https://github.com/open-feature/openfeature.dev/issues/new?assignees=&labels=provider&projects=&template=document-provider.yaml&title=%5BProvider%5D%3A+) so we can add it to the docs!

 ### Develop a hook

 To develop a hook, you need to create a new project and include the OpenFeature SDK as a dependency.
 This can be a new repository or included in [the existing contrib repository](https://github.com/open-feature/dart-server-sdk-contrib) available under the OpenFeature organization.
-Implement your own hook by conforming to the [Hook interface](./pkg/openfeature/hooks.dart).
+Implement your own hook by conforming to the [Hook interface](./lib/hooks.dart).
 To satisfy the interface, all methods (`Before`/`After`/`Finally`/`Error`) need to be defined.
 To avoid defining empty functions make use of the `UnimplementedHook` struct (which already implements all the empty functions).

 > Built a new hook?
 [Let us know](https://github.com/open-feature/openfeature.dev/issues/new?assignees=&labels=hook&projects=&template=document-hook.yaml&title=%5BHook%5D%3A+) so we can add it to the docs!

 ## Testing

-The SDK provides a `NewTestProvider` which allows you to set flags for the scope of a test.
-The `TestProvider` is thread-safe and can be used in tests that run in parallel.

-Call `testProvider.UsingFlags(t, tt.flags)` to set flags for a test, and clean them up with `testProvider.Cleanup()`

 <!-- x-hide-in-docs-start -->

 ## ⭐️ Support the project

 - Give this repo a ⭐️!